 - Question Setup

 Write your question or writing prompt in the Compose question field.

 The Rich Text Editor appears when your click your cursor into the Compose question field.
 Hover your mouse over the individual icons to view the tooltip explaining the function of each button.

 Enable rich text options in the Text formatting options for students area.
 By default, students are permitted to include bolded, italicized, underlined, bulleted, or numbered text in their responses.

 Enter a word limit for student responses in the Word limit field and determine whether to allow submissions over the word limit or not.

 Enter instructions into the Placeholder text for students to display a text string that will be the default in the answer box when the student sees the question.
 For example, "Type your answer here."

 If you are creating a Short Answer/Essay question in AMP, you will have access to a Scoring Instructions field.
-An instructor will be able to access this field while they are scoring a student’s submission.
+As an instructor, you can access this field while scoring a student’s submission.

 Align Learning Objectives or Rubrics